Overview

 Meeting Point | The tour starts with a welcome meeting in the lobby of your hotel (exact name and location to be provided in trip notes before the tour). |

-Departure Time | 06:00 PM (can be adjusted on request) |
+Departure Time | Exact time to be confirmed |

 Languages |